Phil4192/dataCleaningProject/codebook.md

 then processing that data into a tidy data frame.  the processing is averaging the data over each combination of Subject and Activity

 ## ID data
-there are two variable to indicate the ID of the Subject (person) and the Activity of the subject
+There are two variable to indicate the ID of the Subject (person) and the Activity of the subject

  [1] "Subject"
        ID of person (1:30)

  [2] "Activity"
   		WALKING

 		WALKING_UPSTAIRS

 		WALKING_DOWNSTAIRS

 		SITTING

 		STANDING

 		LAYING

 ## Measurement data (features)